openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 # IR Test Framework
 This folder contains a test framework whose main purpose is to perform regex-based checks on the C2 IR shape of test methods emitted by the VM flags _-XX:+PrintIdeal_ and _-XX:+PrintOptoAssembly_.
 The framework can also be used for other non-IR matching (and non-compiler) tests by providing easy to use annotations for commonly used testing patterns and compiler control flags.

-The framework is based on the ideas of the currently present IR test framework in [Valhalla](https://github.com/openjdk/valhalla/blob/e9c78ce4fcfd01361c35883e0d68f9ae5a80d079/test/hotspot/jtreg/runtime/valhalla/inlinetypes/InlineTypesTest.java) and aims to replace it at some point.

 ## 1. How to Use the Framework
 The framework is intended to be used in JTreg tests.
 The JTreg header of the test must contain `@library /test/lib` and should be run as a driver with `@run driver`.
 Annotate the test code with the supported framework annotations and call the framework from within the test's `main()` method.
 A simple example is shown below: